NotBrianZach/bzaBook2AQuiz/README.md

      - you can, for example, have gpt make a synopsis for you by copy pasting abstract or table of contents into e.g. openai playground and prompting it to summarize said abstract or table of contents
    - finally initialize rollingSummary="this is the start of the document"
 ## Event Loop: Giving Gpt3 Short & Long Term Memory
-pageChunk = pages[pageNumber:pageNumber+chunkSize]
+const pageChunk = pages[pageNumber:pageNumber+chunkSize]
 1. pageChunkSummary=queryGPT(summarize pageChunk given title+synopsis+rollingSummary)
 2. get User Input, act on input
-3. rollingSummary=queryGPT3(further contextualize pageChunk with respect to rest of book, this will act as a summary of previous pages for next pageChunk)
+3. rollingSummary=queryGPT3(further contextualize pageChunk with respect to rest of book, this will act as a summary of previous pages for next pageChunkSummary)
 4. WHILE (pageNumber < bookLength), set pageNumber=pageNumber+chunkSize, jump back to 1. else continue to 5.
 5. parting thoughts from gpt3, call onExit method (cleanup)

 ## User Input:
 - c="continue" to next pageChunk,
-- j="jump" to user input pageNumber,
+- j="jump" to input pageNumber,
-- X="eXit" exit program, saving logs
+- EX="EXit" exit program, saving logs
 - ASK user for input
   - r="repeat" ask user for input, then append to prompt and query gpt,
-  - R="Restart" restart conversation w/only initial prompt
+  - RE="REstart" restart conversation w/only initial prompt
-- EVENT LOOP MODIFICATON TOGGLES
+- EVENT LOOP TOGGLES
   - q="quiz" quiz loop (step 1.a. in Event Loop, prior to User Input, after summaries):
     -  query gpt3 to generate quiz, print quiz, query user for answers
     -  query gpt3 for "grade", explain "wrong" answers
     -  save a log of the quiz&answer
     -  get User Input
-- TOGGLEs print to console, and enable/disable printing in event loop
+- PRINT TOGGLES: print to console, and enable/disable printing in event loop
   - h="help" query options
   - s="summary of page chunk" gpt summary of the last chunk of pages
   - S="rolling Summary" gpt summary of everything up to this point (short term memory)
   - N= "Narration" rewrite all output in the voice of a character
   - V= TODO "Voice output" use ?[TTS](https://github.com/coqui-ai/TTS)? to generate voice to narrate gpt response & queries to user
   - v= TODO "voice input"  use ?talon? to allow voice input
-- MODIFY LLM PROMPT: change all non-summary llm queries going forward
+- LLM PROMPT MODIFICATION: change all non-summary llm queries going forward
   - b="before" prepend next user query input
     - "tell a joke about the following text:"
   - d=delete stack of prepended prompts